linagora/openpaas-doc/_docs/apis/auth/openid-connect.md

 ## Overview

-**Deprecated: The OIDC implementation described in this page is deprecated and will be removed in a future version of OpenPaaS.
-Use the new implementation as described in [OpenID Connect](/apis/auth/openid-connect).**

 OpenPaaS supports [OpenID Connect](https://openid.net/connect/) (OIDC) as Authentication/Authorization module.
 OIDC can be used to authenticate users when they reach OpenPaaS ESN and when they launch an OpenPaaS powered application: User is redirected to the OIDC login page, authenticates, and is then redirected to the initial application.